 When you walk around the paint section of an art store, you can often see some artists' color sets such as this 10 colors watercolor set from Alvaro Castagnet.
 It's very interesting to see the choice of paints that each artist uses.
-But as you progress, I strongly suggest you to develop your own sense of color.
+But as you progress, I strongly suggest you develop your own sense of color.
 But how do you do that?

 I enjoy cooking at home.
 I love making Taiwanese cuisines for my wife, pasta and fried chickens for my kids, some spicy dishes for myself.
 I started to search for receipts on websites and YouTube.
 At first, I follow the receipt closely when prepping the meal.
 I try to put the exact amount of spices and ingredients at the right time, watch for the temperature, and I even try to use the brand of sauce they suggested.
-However as I getting more familiar with cooking, I started to venture out and tweak the receipt to my liking.
+However, as I getting more familiar with cooking, I started to venture out and tweak the receipt to my liking.
 I can make the dish a bit spicier, sweeter, or less greasy.
-Sometime I have to change the receipt because there are one or more ingredients that someone in my family is allergic to!
+Sometimes I have to change the receipt because there are one or more ingredients that someone in my family is allergic to!

-Similar with cooking receipts, there are tons of books and tutorials about color mixing.
+Similar to cooking receipts, there are tons of books and tutorials about color mixing.
 While they can be helpful and informative, I called them "formula".
 There's nothing wrong with formulas or receipts.
 It's great when you are looking for a starting point.
 But the difference between a cook and a chef is that a chef has his/her own receipts!
-Same for an artist, you need to develop your own set of palette.
+Same for an artist, you need to develop your own set of a palette.
 It is ok that you start off with someone else's palette, but you should eventually build your own color set from it.
 There are a few suggestions I want to share with you that can hopefully help you to develop your own color set:

 - Train your eyes - If you really think about it, the colors that we see are all transmitted by the light.
 We are merely trying to capture the light with pigments and chemicals.
 The mixing formulas are the colors that another person sees.
 Train your own eyes to be more sensitive and identify the colors that you see.
 Push those colors you identified and try to recreate those in your palette.